1st Year

 Feeding Time Is a Special Time to Build Love and Trust

 Parents once thought that feeding solid foods at bedtime would help their babies sleep through the night.
 Not true!
-Feeding solids before your baby is ready may trigger allergies and/or cause him to eat too much.
+Feeding solids before your baby is ready may trigger allergies and/or cause them to eat too much.

 Night feedings don’t last forever.
 Babies will usually sleep through the middle of the night feeding by the time they weigh about 11 pounds.